diku-dk/futhark-website/blog/2016-04-25-futhark-and-pygame.rst

       pygame.display.flip()

-Here, ``l.render_frame`` is a Futhark function that takes a two-dimensional ``int`` array and returns a three-dimensional pixel array in the colour format expected by PyGame.
+Here, ``l.render_frame`` is a Futhark function that takes a two-dimensional ``i32`` array and returns a three-dimensional pixel array in the colour format expected by PyGame.

 As the blit array we need to use ``frame.get()`` and not just